noodleedoos/noodleverse/020 - Resources/Notes/Dog Teeth.md

 # Removing Teeth
 *Outline the basic process of removing an incisor tooth from a dog.*
 ~
-Break down periodontal ligament must be broken down to release tooth from its attachment

-*Explain the challenges to removing canines, premolars and molars in the dog* ~
-Healthy P/M =  multiple roots, extensive periodontal ligament attachment Damage by rotational force can fracture tooth and cause pieces to be left inside -> infection
 1. Use dental drill to section tooth by root
 2. Use dental elevator to disrupt periodontal ligament
 3. Rotational force around axis of root

+*Explain the challenges to removing canines, premolars and molars in the dog* ~
+Healthy P/M =  multiple roots, extensive periodontal ligament attachment Damage by rotational force can fracture tooth and cause pieces to be left inside -> infection